Key takeaways

 It’s important to watch out for fees associated with the loan and to make sure that it will cost you less overall.
 Also, once the debt is consolidated, don’t continue to run up new charges on your credit card.

-This strategy is best for those who want to simplify payments and are looking for a lower interest rate.
+This strategy is ideal for individuals seeking to simplify their payments and obtain a lower interest rate.

 Balance transfer credit cards

-A balance transfer credit card allows you to transfer your existing credit card balances to a new card, often with a low or 0% introductory interest rate for a set period.
-During this promotional period—typically between 12 and 18 months—you can make payments without accruing interest.
+A balance transfer credit card allows you to transfer your existing credit card balances to a new card, often with a low or 0% introductory interest rate for a specified period.
+During the promotional period, typically ranging from 12 to 18 months, you can make payments without accruing interest.

 Similar to a debt consolidation loan, taking out a new credit card will initially lower your credit score.
 Make on-time payments, keep your utilization below 30% of your limit, and you’re score will rebound in no time.
 It may even increase as you successfully pay down your debt.

-This strategy is best for those with good to excellent credit who can commit to paying off the entire balance within the promotional window.
+This strategy is best suited for individuals with good to excellent credit who can commit to paying off the entire balance within the promotional period.

 Debt management plans